ufz/ogs/web/content/docs/tools/meshing/structured-mesh-generation/index.md

 Generation of simple meshes in all dimensions can be accomplished with following command line tool.

-The mesh generation tools are build when the `OGS_BUILD_UTILS` cmake switch is set `ON`.
+The mesh generation tools are build when the `OGS_BUILD_UTILS` CMake switch is set `ON`.
 The build executable `generateStructuredMesh` is placed in the `bin` directory.
 The tool is a command line tool.

 Running `generateStructuredMesh` tool will print the required arguments and a short usage message; for detailed usage add the `--help` argument.